Ahmed-Khaled24/Ahmed-Khaled24/README.md

 	/>
 </div>
 <p>
-I'm a full-stack engineer with a passion to build websites that serve meaningful ideas.
-I have a strong background in developing web applications using basically MERN stack, focusing on creating impactful and reliable products.
+I'm a full-stack engineer with a passion for building websites that serve meaningful ideas.
+I have a strong background in developing web applications using the MERN stack, focusing on creating impactful and reliable products.
 With a deep interest in both backend and frontend, I enjoy solving complex problems and continuously learning new concepts.
 </p>